-BAPP0Y2 20 Professional Design Practice 2 BAPP0Y1 Professional Design Practice 1 Third year (120 credits) BAFD5Y3 68 Fashion Design and Technology 3 BAFD5Y2 Fashion Design and Technology 2 BAFT5Y3 24 Fashion Design Theory 3 BAFT5Y2 Fashion Design Theory 2 BAFE5Y3 28 Fashion Entrepreneurship 3 BAFE5Y2 Fashion Entrepreneurship 2 ii) Second year: 4 year modules iii) Third year: 3 year modules
+Third year (120 credits) BAFD5Y3 68 BAFD5Y2 Fashion Design and Technology 2 BAFT5Y3 24 Fashion Design Theory 3 BAFT5Y2 Fashion Design Theory 2 BAFE5Y3 28 Fashion Entrepreneurship 3 BAFE5Y2 Fashion Entrepreneurship 2

-- a) Minimum duration: Three years formal instruction. - b) The programme is offered full-time only. - c) All modules are compulsory. - d) Maximum number of modules per year of study:
+- Minimum duration: Three years formal instruction. a) - b) The programme is offered full-time only. - c) All modules are compulsory. d) - Maximum number of modules per year of study: - i) First vear: 5 (1 first semester, 1 second semester, 3 year modules) - ii) Second year: 4 year modules - iii) Third year: 3 vear modules

-- Students are promoted to the second or third year of study if they have passed all the prescribed modules of the preceding year. - b) Students who fail one module may re-register for that module and may register for only two modules at the next study level.
+- Students are promoted to the second or third year of study if they have passed all the a) prescribed modules of the preceding year. - b) Students who fail one module may re-register for that module and may register for only two modules at the next study level.
 Exceptions can be considered with the permission of the Executive Dean on recommendation of the relevant Head of Department. - c) Students who fail two modules may re-register for those two modules and register for only one module at the next study level.
-Exceptions can be considered with the permission of the Executive Dean on recommendation of the relevant Head of Department. - d) To be admitted to any module in the second or third academic year of study, and progress to the following year of study, students must have passed at least 60% of the modules in the previous year of study.
+Exceptions can be considered with the permission of the Executive Dean on recommendation of the relevant Head of Department. - To be admitted to any module in the second or third academic year of study, and progress to d) the following year of study, students must have passed at least 60% of the modules in the previous year of study.
 Students who do not meet this requirement must apply to the Head of Department for permission to continue with the programme.
 Such an application must be on the prescribed form, include a comprehensive motivation and a full academic record.
-The form must be returned to the Head of Department at a date determined annually, before registration. - e) Students who fail any module twice will not be allowed to continue their studies in the same module except with the permission of the Executive Dean on recommendation of the relevant Head of Department after consultation with the relevant lecturer, or on recommendation of the Department's assessment committee. - f) Students may not register for module combinations that result in timetable clashes.
+The form must be returned to the Head of Department at a date determined annually, before registration. - Students who fail any module twice will not be allowed to continue their studies in the same e) module except with the permission of the Executive Dean on recommendation of the relevant Head of Department after consultation with the relevant lecturer, or on recommendation of the Department's assessment committee. - Students may not register for module combinations that result in timetable clashes. f)